adriandahlin/CUSP_Principles_of_Urban_Informatics/HW10_akd361/README.md

-I did this assignment on my own with one set of code borrowed from Avikal Somvanshi: how to select certain months from the year-round dataset.
+I did this assignment on my own with one set of code borrowed from Avikal Somvanshi: how to select certain months from the year-round dataset and create a new reduced dataframe.

 ANALYSIS: